cgbarrow/cgbarrow/README.md

 # Hello!

 It's good to see you.
 I'm Christopher Barrow, old man developer with some grit and guile.
 Currently doing the leadership thing.
 Been a code monkey for quite a while now.
-I don't code as much as I used to but I still enjoy tinkering here annd there.
+I don't code as much as I used to but I still enjoy tinkering here and there.

 ## All things code
 [![NUXT.JS](https://img.shields.io/badge/nuxt.js-%2300DC82.svg?&style=for-the-badge&logo=nuxt.js&logoColor=white)]()